THE BEACON ON THE BOULEVARD

 Saints of the Month

-St. Anslem of Canterbury, April 21, Patron of theologians and philosophers
+St. Cyril, February 14, Patron of theologians and scholars

 To any of our Non-Catholic brothers and sisters,